postgresml/postgresml/pgml-cms/docs/introduction/getting-started/import-your-data/pg-dump.md

+---
+description: Migrate your PostgreSQL database to PostgresML using pg_dump.
+---

 # Migrate with pg_dump

 _pg_dump_ is a command-line PostgreSQL tool that can move data between PostgreSQL databases.
 If you're planning a migration from your database to PostgresML, _pg_dump_ is a good tool to get you going quickly.